- The Assessment of student's performance is based on the Assignments, Class Participation, Term-End Examination and Project work.

 Mr. Naresh Bisht

-Hall Ticket, Result, Grade Cards / Certificate, Transcripts, student verification related queries.
+Hall Ticket, Result, Grade Cards / Certificate, Document Attestation, student verification related queries.

 Mr. Puran Chandra